Medical Billing and Coding

 CCM is one of a very few colleges in NJ that have aligned themselves with the American Academy of Professional Coders - seen as the nation's leading professional association and medical coding certification organization.
 Upon completion of this curriculum, students will qualify to complete the AAPC certification exam and may eliminate or reduce the need for "apprenticeship" work experience before obtaining their national certification.
 Eligibility does require a passing grade in each of the courses within the certificate program.

 Additionally, students may request and receive a CCM Certificate of Completion for any course or the entire program (once all courses are satisfactorily completed).
-See "Certificates and Transcripts/."
+See "Certificates and Transcripts."

 4 PREREQUISITE COURSES

-- Medical Terminology for Allied Health Professionals
+- Medical Terminology for Healthcare Professionals

-- Anatomy for Allied Health Professionals
+- Anatomy for Healthcare Professionals

 - ICD - 10 - CM Introduction and Applications